Minsmere RSPB bird reserve,

 Minsmere is rated as one of the top bird sanctuaries in Europe and is the RSPB’s flagship European nature reserve.
 Minsmere supports an enormous range of bird species, it is particularly famous for its: avocets, bitterns and marsh harriers, and you might catch sight of its otters as well.
 May and June are particularly good months with nightingales and nightjars providing the greatest interest.
 With its boundaries being less than few miles away sleeping with your windows open at The Ship at Dunwich could lead to nightingales and nightjars disturbing your sleep!

-RSPB Minsmere nature reserve is a short walk or cycle ride from The Ship Inn though you can of course take the car if you prefer.
+RSPB Minsmere nature reserve is a short walk or cycle ride from The Ship Inn, hotel, restaurant and pub, though you can of course take the car if you prefer.
 Look out for red deer and a variety of woodland and heathland wildlife on your way.

 The Minsmere visitor centre is the perfect starting point for your visit.
 Staff and volunteers will direct you to the best places to spot wildlife each day, and you can recharge your batteries in the excellent cafe or browse the RSPB Shop.
 Many items on the cafe menu are homemade using local, Suffolk products.
 The Wild Zone is the perfect place for families to explore and discover nature as they climb through sand martin tunnels or build a den.